front-lines-org/website/src/content/blog/ukraine/battle_of_kherson.md

 ---
 subject: Battle of Kherson
-shortDescription: Engagement during the 2022 Russian invasion of Ukraine
+shortDescription: Engagement during the Russian invasion of Ukraine
-description: The Battle of Kherson was a military engagement between Russian and Ukrainian forces that began on 24 February 2022 as part of the southern Ukraine offensive of the 2022 Russian invasion of Ukraine.
+description: The battle of Kherson was a military engagement between Russian and Ukrainian forces that began on 24 February 2022 as part of the southern Ukraine campaign of the Russian invasion of Ukraine.
 The battle ended on 2 March 2022 with the capture of the city of Kherson and a pocket of land on the right bank of the Dnieper river by Russian forces.
-It was the first major city, and the only regional capital, to be captured by Russian forces during the 2022 invasion.
+It was the first major city, and the only regional capital, to be captured by Russian forces during the invasion.
 author: Wikipedia
-pubDate: 2022-02-19
+pubDate: 2023-06-23
 img: /FileBatalla_de_Kher.jpg
 ---

-The **Battle of Kherson** was a military engagement between Russian and Ukrainian forces that began on 24 February 2022 as part of the southern Ukraine offensive of the 2022 Russian invasion of Ukraine.
+The **battle of Kherson** was a military engagement between Russian and Ukrainian forces that began on 24 February 2022 as part of the southern Ukraine campaign of the Russian invasion of Ukraine.
 The battle ended on 2 March 2022 with the capture of the city of Kherson and a pocket of land on the right bank of the Dnieper river by Russian forces.
-It was the first major city, and the only regional capital, to be captured by Russian forces during the 2022 invasion.
+It was the first major city, and the only regional capital, to be captured by Russian forces during the invasion.
 The Russian occupation of Kherson Oblast followed thereafter.

 On 29 August 2022, a Ukrainian counteroffensive in the oblast resulted in Russian forces withdrawing from Kherson and retreating across the Dnieper on 9 November 2022.
 Two days later, Ukrainian forces regained control of the area.